Annual Report 2018/2019

-An independent audit of how we are putting our 10-year strategy Going the Extra Mile in place for PPI, engagement and participation recognised significant progress.
+An independent audit (PDF) of how we are putting our 10-year strategy Going the Extra Mile in place for PPI, engagement and participation recognised significant progress.
 It highlighted key areas to further enhance the coordination and monitoring of the strategy.

 Now four years into the strategy, we will focus on four key areas:

 1. Clarifying governance and oversight for public involvement and engagement in the NIHR, including formalising and strengthening arrangements for prioritising, monitoring and reporting activities.

 2. Improving collaboration between our Coordinating Centres to share ownership for achieving objectives and recommendations in our 10-year engagement strategy.

 3. Developing a consistent approach to agreeing and signing off individual and collective plans to meet objectives in the strategy.

 4. Communicating feedback on how we are doing against objectives to partners, patients, carers and the public.